When you're learning French, French pronunciation can seem pretty intimidating.

-The sounds are tricky, and letters that look familiar from English can sound entirely different.
+The sounds are tricky.
+And letters that look familiar to English can sound entirely different.

 While French is definitely very different from English, it’s not that much harder.

 Although all those silent letters can seem confusing at first, once you learn the rules and patterns, you’ll realise that French pronunciation is actually a lot more logical and regular than English pronunciation.